ldelbel/Mangamaui/README.md

 Hi there 👋!
 I am Claudia, community founder at [women.code(be)](http://bit.ly/wdcb-website) 🧡, a community for womxn who code in Belgium.
 With this community we hope to make a positive impact on the Belgian tech scene and culture as well as creating a safe space for fellow womxn.

 At heart, I'm definitely a (tech) generalist; The last decade I gained experience working as a front-end developer, technical product manager and designer.
 Nowadays, I love to spend most of my time at women.code(be), something I am truly grateful for. 💖 Because, besides being able to help others, the community gives me the freedom to switch between so many different roles and tasks.
-(What more can be sattisfying for a generalist, right? 😉)
+(What more can be satisfying for a generalist, right? 😉)

 ## To give you an idea of what I do at women.code(be):
 - Organising events